 Complete a Free Case Evaluation form now

 Dog bite laws vary from state to state.
-If you own a dog, it is important to know the dog bite laws in your state.
-Further, if you were bitten by a dog, you should contact an experienced Austin dog bite lawyer to help guide you through the legal process specific to your state.
+Therefore, if you own a dog, it is essential to know the dog bite laws in your state.
+Further, if a dog bit you, you should contact an experienced Austin dog bite lawyer to help guide you through the legal process specific to your state.